What is bacterial vaginosis?

 Current treatments for bacterial vaginosis use antibiotic tablets (taken orally) or antibiotic creams and gels (applied to the vagina).
 They work by preventing the growth of bacteria and clearing the infection.
 Three prescription medications available in the UK include, Metronidazole, Dalacin Cream and Zidoval Gel.

 Metronidazole 400mg tablets may be prescribed to treat bacterial vaginosis.
-The antibiotic tablets are taken orally, as instructed by your online GP.
+The antibiotic tablets are taken orally, as instructed by your online doctor.
 Metronidazole effectively targets a variety of bacteria, including the anaerobic bacteria that cause BV.

 Dalacin Cream is a prescription only antibiotic cream that is used to treat bacterial vaginosis.
 Each packet of cream comes with a set of disposable plastic devices for inserting the cream into your vagina.
 You can do this quickly and painlessly while lying on your back.